-You can get food poisoning after eating or drinking anything contaminated by either bacteria, chemicals, viruses or parasites.
+You can get food poisoning after eating or drinking anything that contains bacteria, chemicals, viruses or parasites.

 Symptoms can vary from being mild to very severe.
-Illness may last only a day or could continue for a number of weeks.
+For the most common types of infection, the symptoms may start anything between one and 10 days after the infection occurred.
+Illness may last only a day, or could continue for a number of weeks.

 The two most common causes of food poisoning symptoms in Britain are from:

 - campylobacter - this has an incubation period of one to 10 days.

 - viral gastro-enteritis - caused by a number of different types of virus.
 They're rarely food-borne and are most likely to be picked up from surfaces contaminated by an infected person.

 What you should do